 Additional photos from 1980 by Philip and Pete Payzant

 The Original Henrichenburg lift-lock - in Germany; operated 1899-1962 (web page in deutsch, english, francais, nederlands) [Thanks to Eckhard Schinkel for directing me to this one.]

 "submarine lock" - boats travel up and down underwater in a closed caisson.
 Operated on Somerset Coal Canal for two years in late 1790's.
-Further details will be found at the Somerset Coal Canal (Society) web site, under "caisson lock".
+Further details will be found at this Somerset Coal Canal (Society) web page, under "caisson lock".

 Modern examples: Wikipedia has a List of Boat Lifts, with links to individual lifts.
 A good example of a conventional modern lift is the Strépy-Thieu boat lift in Belgium.
 For a unique modern design, see also the official Falkirk Wheel page or Falkirk Wheel.
 The Wheel reconnects the Forth & Clyde and Union Canals between Glasgow and Edinburgh.

 Comprehensive book on boat lifts (in German):